MinutesToMidnight/Introduction-to-Embedded-Systems/README.md

 ### Making a Piezo Beep Out a Chip Tune

-This exercise will walk you through the basics of using the Arduino software.
-You will learn fundamentals of using the IDE that you will use as a basis for the following exercises.
-There is a familiar tune that will play at the end if everything is working.
+Learn the fundamentals of using the Arduino IDE.
+There is a familiar tune; which will play at the end if everything is working.

 ### Setup for the Exercise

 If this is your first time using the Arduino software, please follow the software install guide: <https://www.arduino.cc/en/Guide/HomePage>

 - Connect the Piezo speaker, as shown below.
+- Cut and paste the code into the IDE window.
+- Click upload and run.
 - Hardware diagrams generated using Fritzing. ![](https://github.com/MinutesToMidnight/Introduction-to-Embedded-Systems/blob/master/Speaker.png?raw=true)

   ### [Code](https://github.com/MinutesToMidnight/Chip_Tune_Arduino/blob/master/Chip_Tune_Arduino.ino)